 The stimulus fatigue recovery adaptation principle is similar and it says that the greater a stimulus intensity is, the longer the recovery will need to be to produce adaptations.

-Periodizing simply means to break up into different phases, with each phase aiming to elicit specific adaptations.
+Periodizing means breaking up into different phases, each aiming to elicit specific adaptations.